From Idea to App Store: A Step-by-Step iOS App Development Guide

 Step 9 – Deploy your iOS application.

-Finally, prepare your iOS app for deployment to the App Store.
-Create all necessary assets, including app icons, screenshots, and marketing materials.
-Follow Apple’s guidelines for app submission, including privacy policy requirements.
-Test your app on various devices and iOS versions to ensure compatibility.
-Once approved, launch your app to the App Store and start marketing it to your target audience.
+Finally, get your iOS app ready for deployment to the App Store.
+Prepare all required assets, such as app icons, screenshots, and marketing materials.
+Follow Apple’s submission guidelines, including privacy policy requirements.
+Test your app on multiple devices and iOS versions to ensure full compatibility.
+After your app is approved, publish it on the App Store and begin promoting it to your target audience.

 Pre-Deployment Checklist.